Why is Peter Lik Famous?

 Peter Lik is an Australian fine art photographer who owns more than a dozen fine art landscape and nature photography galleries in the United States.
 Lik’s career originally began in Australia but has really made a name for himself here in the States according to sources including the New York Times.
-Some of Peter Lik’s career highlights include having sold the world’s most expensive photography print for $6.5 million according to Forbes.com (it should be noted this was an anonymous private sale announced by Lik's own PR team rather than through a public auction) and a short-lived TV show on the Weather Channel.
+Some of his career highlights include having sold the world’s most expensive photo for $6.5 million according to Forbes.com (it should be noted this was an anonymous private sale announced by Lik's own PR team rather than through a public auction) and a short-lived TV show on the Weather Channel.

 - Where Are Peter Lik Prints For Sale?